HiddenHarmsHub/CJ-Research-Consortium/README.md

 The key thing in the config file is the *sidebar* section which lists all the pages to be linked from the menu.

 Each page is linked using the id in the header (see next section).
 To make expanding menus you can use the label/children keys as is shown in the example for Meetings.
+The pages for the drop down menu content don't need to live in a parent folder but they are in a `meetings` folder just to keep things organised.

 ```md
 sidebar: